BEST UK Cruise Deals (2024 + 2025): Cheap & Discount Cruises to UK - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to UK.
 Choose from the best cruise deals and specials for UK cruises.
 Save up to 71% on last minute UK cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular UK cruises often sail to Antwerp, Adelaide, Broome, Bali and Albany (Australia) during their cruise itinerary.
+Popular UK cruises often sail to Adelaide, Ponta Delgada, Broome, Albany (Australia) and Exmouth during their cruise itinerary.
 UK cruises could leave from Fort Lauderdale, Lisbon, Southampton, Reykjavik and London.
 Most commonly, UK cruises sail for 3-5 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.